lapiks/the-ray-tracer-challenge/README.md

 # The Ray Tracer Challenge
 Implementation in Rust of the ray tracer presented in "The Ray Tracing Challenge" book by Jamis Buck.

+Here is the book's cover image, rendered with the ray tracer.
 ![Alt text](examples/yaml_scenes/cover.png?raw=true "Cover")

 ## Progression